Admissions Principles

 We interview for the M.D. program on Tuesdays and Thursdays.
 If you are offered an interview, we will notify you by email.
 The message will indicate available dates and times.
 If you are able to attend those dates and times, please confirm as soon as possible.
 If you are unable to attend, we are happy to arrange alternative times.

-We recommend two semesters of organic chemistry, with lab, but we accept one semester of organic chemistry, with lab, and one semester of other advanced biology or chemistry coursework.
+Two semesters of organic chemistry and one semester of lab or equivalent lab experience with analysis and interpretation of data.
+The second semester of organic chemistry may be substituted with other advanced biology or chemistry coursework.
 Examples include biochemistry, physical chemistry, analytic chemistry, and molecular genetics.

 Breadth of Study

-WCMC strongly encourages applicants to study a broad range of disciplines, including the humanities and social sciences, beyond the minimal requirements for admission.
-Of particular value in the modern practice of medicine are statistics, ethics, psychology, anthropology, sociology and management skills.
+WCM strongly encourages applicants to study a broad range of disciplines, including the humanities and social sciences, beyond the minimal requirements for admission.
+Of particular value in the modern practice of medicine are ethics, psychology, anthropology, sociology, public health, communication and management skills.

 To fulfill an admissions requirement, courses must have been satisfactorily completed within 10 years of application.
 We recommend that one or more advanced science course(s) be completed within five years of application.
 All required premedical coursework should be completed by January 31 of the year for which admission is sought.

-AP credit from high school can be used to satisfy the WCMC requirement in physics.
-AP credit in other areas cannot be used to satisfy the WCMC requirement.
-If a student has AP credit in an area other than physics, they fulfill the WCMC requirement by completing advanced science coursework.
+Advanced credit (AP, IB, or equivalent) in biology and chemistry cannot be used to satisfy the WCM requirement.
+If a student has advanced credit in an area other than physics, they fulfill the WCM requirement by completing advanced science coursework in that discipline.
+Advanced credit (AP, IB, or equivalent) from high school can be used to satisfy the WCM requirement in physics.

 Minimum Grade

-The minimum grade in any course to fulfill a WCMC admissions requirement is "C”.
+The minimum grade in any course to fulfill a WCM admissions requirement is "C” or “Pass” for pass/fail courses.

 Online Courses